Grant Application Information

 - Equipment purchased prior to grant application

 - Projects benefiting a limited number of persons

 - Religious purposes or programs requiring religious participation

 - Political purposes

 Conflicts of Interest

-Because board and committee members are active in the community, potential conflicts of interest may arise from time to time.
-It is the Foundation’s policy to deal with any conflicts of interest as openly as possible.
-A conflict of interest is defined as any activity or interest that may cause bias for or against a particular grant being considered.
-Committee and board members will disclose in writing and discuss potential conflicts and answer relevant questions.
-Once a conflict is disclosed, members may, if appropriate (as determined by the Board or Committee), abstain from further consideration of a particular grant.
+A conflict of interest is defined as any activity or interest that may cause bias for or against a particular grant application being considered.
+Members of the Board of Directors are active in the greater South Haven community and as a result, conflicts of interest may arise from time to time.
+Board members are required to disclose in writing and discuss actual and potential conflicts.
+Once a conflict is disclosed, members may, if appropriate, abstain from further consideration of a particular grant proposal.